jose-fernandez/jardin_de_noah_studio_admin/README.md

 For more details, please read our Contributing Guide.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Contact
-For any inquiries or feedback, please contact us at studio@example.com.
+For any inquiries or feedback, please contact us at jardindenoahstudio@gmail.com.

 Happy coding!